igomezv/igomezv/README.md

 ### Hello world ...

+I am a writer, physicist, and data scientist with a particular interest in Bayesian inference, artificial neural networks, and Dark Energy cosmological models.

 <!--
 **igomezv/igomezv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.